License to Steal

-The License to Steal Wine Marketing Conference (LTS) returns in 2020 with three days of programming dedicated to wine marketing issues and ideas.
+The License to Steal Wine Marketing Conference (LTS) is co-located with the Eastern Winery Exposition and offers three days of programming dedicated to wine marketing issues and ideas.

 LTS is chaired by Donniella Winchell, Executive Director of the Ohio Wine Producers Association, and is best described as a place where wineries, growers and ancillary entities willingly share, collaborate and contribute to the future strength of the grape and wine communities across the nation.
 Sessions are lively, interactive and led by some of the most exciting marketing minds in the business.

-As part of their registration package, LTS attendees also have access to the EWE trade show, Welcome Wine Reception and ancillary events.
+As part of the LTS registration package, LTS attendees also have access to the EWE trade show, Welcome Wine Reception and ancillary events.
 Visit the Registration page for more details about LTS pass options, inclusions and rates.

 LTS will take place alongside EWE March 10-12, 2020.
 For questions about the LTS program content contact Donnie Winchell at 440-466-4417 or firstname.lastname@example.org.

 9:00am | Welcome and handouts

 9:30am-10:00am | An insurance primer–What You Need to Know to Protect Your Business

 10:00am-10:25am | Coffee Break

 10:50am-11:10am | Steal Session: Book List with an Idea Exchange

 11:15am-12:00 pm | The Winery as a Destination: Creating a Sense of Place